Erasing, Transforming, and Noising Defense Network for Occluded Person Re-Identification: Experiments

 According to the above results, the proposed method has significant advantages for occluded person re-ID, which is mainly attributed to the fact that our adversarial representations fully simulate perturbation caused by various occlusion issues (missing information, position misalignment, and noisy information), and the model trained by the developed GAN-based adversarial defense has the ability to protect the re-ID system from such disturbance, effectively overcoming the adverse effect of occlusion issues on recognition performance.

-\textbf{Experiments on holistic datasets}: To further evaluate the superiority and practicality of our method, we compare with the state-of-the-art methods on holistic re-ID datasets, i.e., \textbf{Market-1501} and \textbf{MSMT17}, and report the result in Table \ref{Tab:4}.
+\textbf{Experiments on holistic datasets}: To further evaluate the superiority and practicality of our method, we compare with the state-of-the-art methods on holistic re-ID datasets, i.e., \textbf{Market-1501}, \textbf{DukeMTMC-reID}, and \textbf{MSMT17}, and report the comparison results in Table \ref{Tab:4}.

-Although these two datasets are released for holistic person re-ID, due to the changeable postures and complex backgrounds, they still exist problems of information loss, information misalignment, and noisy information.
+Although these three datasets are released for holistic person re-ID, due to the changeable postures and complex backgrounds, they still exist problems of information loss, information misalignment, and noisy information.
 Therefore, our method is also applicable and can further improve the recognition rate.
-Specifically, for Market-1501, Rank-1 accuracy exceeds the optimal SORN \cite{SORN} by 0.5\%, and mAP outperforms the optimal BagTricks \cite{BAGTRICKS} by 1.3\%.
+Specifically, for Market-1501, our ETNDNet outperforms the state-of-the-art GPS \cite{GPS} in terms of Rank-1 accuracy.
+Additionally, the integration of an attention mechanism into our framework led to a further improvement in recognition performance, with Rank-1 being 0.5\% higher than GPS and mAP being 0.7\% higher than PLIP \cite{PLIP}.
+As for DukeMTMC-reID, our ETNDNet also surpasses most state-of-the-art methods.
 Moreover, MSMT17 is currently the largest dataset, and it is relatively difficult due to the large difference between positive and negative pairs.
 Existing methods increase training samples (PTGAN \cite{PTGAN}) or introduce attention mechanisms (IANet \cite{IANet}, OSNet \cite{OSNet}, and AGW \cite{AGW}) to reduce the intra-class distance.
 Even so, our method with less training cost achieves superior performance with 80.9\% Rank-1 and 56.6\% mAP, which is ahead of the state-of-the-art methods.
-Particularly, when the attention mechanism is introduced to ours, the performance has a greater advantage over existing methods.